-If you’re interested in Roman and ancient history you should definitely visit the Ancient city of Bosra – a must-see on the list of UNESCO World Heritage Sites.
-This small Syrian town is only 50 km from Jordanian border and about 100 km south of Damascus.
+If you’re interested in Roman and ancient history you should definitely visit the ancient city of Bosra – a must-see on the list of UNESCO World Heritage Sites.
+This small Syrian town is only 50 km from the Jordanian border and about 100 km south of Damascus.

-First mentioned in the texts of the Pharaohs Thutmos III and Akhnatoun in the 14th Century BC, Bosra became the northern capital of the Nabataean kingdom.
-In 106 AD, Bosra was incorporated into the Roman empire, and became the capital of the Roman province of Arabia.
+First mentioned in the texts of the Pharaohs Thutmose III and Akhnaton in the 14th Century BC, Bosra became the northern capital of the Nabataean kingdom.
+In 106 AD, Bosra was incorporated into the Roman empire and became the capital of the Roman province of Arabia.

 Bosra is a fascinating place to visit and explore, and definitely worth a visit when you’re in Syria.
 Have you explored any ancient sites around the world that have made an impression on you?
 Share your experiences with us!